 A simplification is used for all business covered in HRG "Other income protection".
 The technical provisions for this HRG are taken into account through scaling.
-Approximately 0.4% of the total best estimate provisions for AOV are scaled.
+Almost all provisions in this group were released in 2022 and approximately 0.0% of the total best estimate provisions for AOV are scaled.
+For the AOV collective part an approximation is done for the active participants, this concerns 2.1% of the total best estimate provisions for AOV.